-- (a) All travel to Saint Paul Island is prohibited except for: - (1) Essential travel for Essential Services and Critical Infrastructure workforce as identified in Section 3 below. - (2) Residents who are traveling for critical personal needs as defined in Section 14. - (b) All individuals who have received a COVID-19 vaccine or have previously tested positive for COVID-19 shall comply with all sections of this ordinance. - (c) Pre-travel Test for SARS-CoV2 with Negative Results:
+- (a) All travel to Saint Paul Island is prohibited except for: - (1) Essential travel for essential and critical infrastructure workers as identified in Section 3 below. - (2) Residents who are traveling for critical personal needs as defined in Section 16. - (b)(a) All individuals who have received a COVID-19 vaccine or have previously tested positive for COVID-19 shall comply with all sections of this ordinance. - (e)(b) Pre-travel Test for SARS-CoV2 with Negative Results: - (1) Individuals regardless of age permitted to traveling to Saint Paul Island in accordance with Section 2-must select one of the below testing options and submit to the City a negative SARS-CoV2 validated diagnostic test result within 72 hours prior to travel to Saint Paul Island in accordance with the subsections below: